Sylvain59650/lodash-object/docs/Array.md

 Example

-    _.sortedIndex([30, 50], 40);
+    [30, 50].sortedIndex(40);
     // => 1

  ## sortedIndexBy

-    _.sortedIndexBy(value, [iteratee=_.identity])
+    Array#sortedIndexBy(value, [iteratee=_.identity])

-This method is like _.sortedIndex except that it accepts iteratee which is invoked for value and each element of array to compute their sort ranking.
+This method is like Array#sortedIndex except that it accepts iteratee which is invoked for value and each element of array to compute their sort ranking.
 The iteratee is invoked with one argument: (value).